 Aotearoa (New Zealand) was first discovered by the legendary Kupe around the year AD 950.
 Kupe is said to have sailed out of a mythical place called Hawaiki.
-Aotearoa was later to be inhabited by the Maori around AD 800 to AD 1200.
+Aotearoa was later to be inhabited by the Maori around AD 1350, when seven great migratory canoes (whaka) sailed from Hawaiki to New Zealand.

 Aotearoa today is going through a revolutionary cultural rebirth.
 This has been so significant that many indigenous cultures around the world have converged here to get an idea of how this has happened with a view to bringing the ‘recipe’ home.